buildpacks/spec/buildpack.md

 ### Buildpack API Compatibility
 Given a buildpack declaring `<buildpack API Version>` in its [`buildpack.toml`](#buildpacktoml-toml), the lifecycle:
 - MUST either conform to the matching version of this specification when interfacing with the buildpack or
-- return an error to the platform if it does not support `<buildpack API Version>`
+- MUST return an error to the platform if it does not support `<buildpack API Version>`

 The lifecycle MAY return an error to the platform if two or more buildpacks within a group declare buildpack API versions that the lifecycle cannot support together within a single build, even if both are supported independently.